-There were 35,625,716 shares of our common stock outstanding as of March 31, 2001, as well as options and warrants to purchase an additional 6,844,831 shares of our common stock.
+There were approximately 35,625,716 shares of our common stock outstanding as of November 8, 2001, as well as options and warrants to purchase approximately an additional 5,347,619 shares of our common stock.
 Of the outstanding shares, 26,624,216 were issued prior to the initial public offering of our common stock.
-These shares, if they have not already been sold into the public market, are either freely tradable without restriction under Rule 144(k) under the Securities Act or tradable subject to the notice, volume and manner of sale restrictions of Rule 144 under the Securities Act.
+These shares are either freely tradable without restriction under Rule 144(k) under the Securities Act or are tradable subject to the notice, volume and manner of sale restrictions of Rule 144 under the Securities Act.